 12. Any suspicion of plagiarism will result in disqualification.
 We will assess all essays using plagiarism software.

-13. Essay writers will be notified of the results of the competition by end March 2020, by email.
-The three winners will receive a cheque for £400, after their presentation.
-There will be five second prizes of £100.
+13. Essay writers will be notified of the results of the competition by end March 2022, by email.
+The three winners will receive a bank transfer for £500, after their presentation.
+There will be three second prizes of £100.

 14. The judges’ decision is final for all aspects of the competition.